 The Women’s Center is committed to the personal, political, professional, and intellectual growth of women-identified and gender-minority students by facilitating action, promoting intersectional justice, and fostering connections for all.

-The Women's Center hosted the 3rd Annual Black Feminist Symposium, an educational and developmental conference dedicated to guiding personal value recognition and goal-setting while discussing social, health, and economic issues related to intersectional feminist ideals.
+The Women's Center hosted the 5th Annual Black Feminist Symposium, an educational and developmental conference dedicated to guiding personal value recognition and goal-setting while discussing social, health, and economic issues related to intersectional feminist ideals.
+The event happened over 6 weeks with a variety of virtual engagements and concluded with an in-person self-care space.

 The Assessment Council meets bi-weekly and provides a forum for council members and divisional staff to discuss assessment projects, assessment needs, capacity-building, and data-driven decision-making.
 The council identifies common needs in the division and offers professional development for staff; serves as an advisory board for offices around specific assessment projects; and serves as an advisory board to divisional leadership around issues of assessment and program evaluation.